 Officers on duty experience a wide range of stressors throughout their day, and their hyper-vigilance during the shift can – and usually does – prove exhausting.
 When they get home from work, the officer may shut down completely, going from one extreme to another in a manner of minutes.
 This, in turn, can lead to less interaction with family members and stressful situations at home.

 Numerous studies have shown that law enforcement careers can potentially lead to health risks, and there has been plenty of research detailing the dangers of law enforcement fatigue.
 Spouses of police officers, then, take on the added stress of worrying about their loved one’s health not only while they’re on the job, but even when they’re sitting in their recliner watching the tube.

 Beaming with Pride

-Despite the hardships, one thing I consistently hear is how proud spouses are of their law enforcement officers.
+Despite the hardships, spouses are proud of their law enforcement officers.
 They recognize that it takes a special person to put on the uniform and do the job they do, and they feel safe knowing that they live with someone who not only knows how to protect them but is ready and willing to do whatever it takes to keep them and others safe.

 To Serve and to Protect